 It’s not unusual for people to ask me how they can get interns on their farm when they hear that we’ve had them.
 After all, it’s free labor, right?
 Wrong!
 It’s actually pretty complicated legally.

 What do you need to know about farm interns?

-- Interns are usually short term, which means you are continually training new ones.
+That means you are continually training new ones.
 Part of the legal requirement for an intern is that you have not promised them a job at the end of the internship.
 In other words, it can’t be a trial period for a permanent job.
 That means you won’t have them for more than a few months in most cases.
 Just when they’ve learned a lot and become a valuable team member, it’s time for them to leave.
 You can offer them a job at the end, but you can’t give them the internship with the promise of a job in the future.

 Some of the negative stories we’ve heard about other farm internships is that there wasn’t enough to do.
 Not only does this mean there’s not much to learn, but it also means the interns get bored.

 Last week, I sat down with Joel Salatin of Polyface Farms and author of Field of Farmers: Interning, Mentoring, Partnering, Germinating to talk about his experience with interns.
 We discussed how their internship program came about and how they choose interns.

 And I also have a review of Joel’s book, Field of Farmers.